A phase-field approach to model evaporation from porous media: Modeling and upscaling: Introduction

 Although phase-field formulations can make homogenization and numerical implementation easier, finding them is not straightforward.
 In a pore-scale setting, phase-field formulations with an evolving solid-fluid interface incorporating surface tension was developed by Redeker \emph{et al.} \cite{Redeker2016} and later combined with single-phase flow by Bringedal \emph{et al.} \cite{Bringedal2020}.
 For both these works, the sharp-interface limit was identified, and both models were also successfully upscaled to Darcy scale and implemented numerically.
 A thermodynamically consistent phase-field formulation for incompressible two-phase flow honoring the density difference between the fluids was formulated by Abels \emph{et al.} \cite{Abels2012}.
 They could also identify the sharp-interface limits for several versions of the phase-field equation.
 Phase-field formulations for two-phase flow with phase transitions and chemical reactions were developed in Refs. \cite{Aki2014}, \cite{Dreyer2014}, \cite{Witterstein2011} and \cite{Rohde2021}, where sharp-interface limits for certain regimes were found.
 However, all the above models are isothermal.

 Berti and Giorgi \cite{Berti2009} considered a simplified, but thermodynamically consistent, phase-field formulation accounting for evaporation due to temperature and pressure changes.
 They accounted for the density changes in the vapor using a simplified equation of state.
 However, no sharp-interface limit was identified.
 Badillo \cite{Badillo2012} formulated a phase-field model for non-isothermal two-phase incompressible flow including evaporation, where surface-tension effects are taken into account for the evaporation rate.
 Using matched asymptotic analysis, Ref. \cite{Badillo2012} also showed how the formulation reduces to the corresponding sharp-interface model.
 Fabrizio \emph{et al.} \cite{Fabrizio2016} formulated a phase-field model for non-isothermal two-phase compressible flow where evaporation could take place.
 They accounted for the air component and varying densities due to evaporation, but did not analyze the sharp-interface limit of the model.
+Spinodal decomposition processes on the pore scale are addressed for a non-isothermal fluid in Keim \emph{et al.} \cite{Keim2023} using the Navier-Stokes Korteweg approach.
+Recently, Maier \emph{et al.} \cite{Maier2024} developed a Navier–Stokes Cahn–Hilliard model coupled with balance equations for heat and moisture to simulate the two-phase flow with phase change.
+They compared the phase-field model simulation with micro-fluidic experiments to analyze convective drying in porous media.